jnhwkim/MulLowBiVQA/README.md

 $ th train.lua
 ```

-With the default parameter, this will take around 2.6 days on a sinlge NVIDIA Titan X GPU, and will generate the model under `model/`.
+With the default parameter, this will take around 2.6 days on a sinlge NVIDIA Titan X GPU, and will generate the model under `model/`. **For the result of the paper, use `-seconds` option for `answer sampling` in Section 5. `seconds.json` file can be optained using `prepro_seconds.lua`.**

 ### Evaluation